-Flemish official development assistance amounts to nearly 48 million euro
+Flemish official development assistance amounts to more than 51 million euros

-In 2018, the official development assistance of the Flemish government amounted to 47.85 million euro.
-The Flemish official development assistance or ODA rose from just over 32 million euro in 2006 to nearly 56 million euro in 2013.
-In the years that followed, the ODA remained more or less constant.
-Between 2016 and 2018, the ODA fell again to just below 48 million euro.
+In 2019, the official development assistance of the Flemish government amounted to 51.63 million euros.
+The Flemish official development assistance or ODA rose from just over 32 million euros in 2006 to nearly 56 million euros in 2013.
+In the following years, the ODA remained more or less stable.
+Between 2016 and 2018, the ODA fell again to just below 48 million euros.

 The Flemish government’s development assistance is highly focused on Southern Africa.
-Approximately 36% of the ODA in 2018 went to the countries in this region.
-All 3 of the Flemish government’s official partner countries - Mozambique, Malawi and South Africa – are in this region.
+In 2019, approximately 37% of the ODA went to countries in this region.
+All 3 of the Flemish government’s official partner countries - Mozambique, Malawi and South Africa – are part of this region.

-The largest portion of the Flemish official development assistance is focused on a limited number of sectors.
-In 2018, health, population and reproductive health was the main sector within the Flemish official development assistance (32%).
-12% of the Flemish ODA went to agriculture, fisheries and food aid.
-Around 10% of the Flemish official development assistance goes to education.
+The largest portion of the Flemish ODA is focused on a limited number of sectors.
+In 2019, health, population and reproductive health was the main sector within the Flemish official development assistance (31%).
+17% of the Flemish ODA went to agriculture, fisheries and food aid.
+Approximately 14% was directed towards environmental protection and energy.

-In 2017, the Flemish government’s official development assistance was around 50 million euro, which corresponds to 2.6% of the total Belgian ODA.
+In 2018, the Flemish government’s official development assistance was around 48 million euros, which corresponds to 2.4% of the total Belgian ODA.
 Since 2006, this percentage has fluctuated between 2% and 3%.